Open-Transactions/protocol-docs/docs/OTContract.md

 ------------|------------
 `entity`    | Describes the name and email address of the contract author.
 `condition` | Describes the contract condition.
 A contract can have multiple conditions.
-`signer`    | Describes the Nym of the contract author.
-The signer must provide a credential list that verifies the nym.
+`signer`    | Describes the _signer_ Nym of this contract.
+The signer must provide a credential list that verifies the Nym.

 ### Sample document